SaerTrial/SaerTrial.github.io/_posts/2024-06-24-paraphrasing.md

 - As an alternative to a direct quotation
 - To rewrite someone else's ideas without changing the meaning (I just mention in the previous section)
-- To express someone else's ideas in your own words.
+- To express someone else's ideas in your own words
-- To support claims in, or provide evidence for, your writing.
+- To support claims in, or provide evidence for, your writing

 ## How to paraphrase